Substitution effect

 In economics and particularly in consumer choice theory, the substitution effect is one component of the effect of a change in the price of a good upon the amount of that good demanded by a consumer, the other being the income effect.

-When a good's price decreases, if hypothetically the same consumption bundle were to be retained, income would be freed up which could be spent on a combination of more of each of the goods.
-Thus the new total consumption bundle chosen, compared to the old one, reflects both the effect of the changed relative prices of the two goods (one unit of one good can now be traded for a different quantity of the other good than before as the ratio of their prices has changed) and the effect of the freed-up income.
-The effect of the relative price change is called the substitution effect, while the effect due to income having been freed up is called the income effect.
+When a good's price decreases, if hypothetically the same "consumption bundle" were to be retained, income would be freed up which could be spent on a combination of more of each of the goods; thus, the new total consumption bundle chosen, compared to the old one, reflects both the effect on freed-up income (the income effect), and the effect of the change on the relative prices of the two goods (the substitution effect, one unit of one good now being traded for a different quantity of the other good, as the ratio of their prices has changed).

-If income is altered in response to the price change such that a new budget line is drawn passing through the old consumption bundle but with the slope determined by the new prices and the consumer's optimal choice is on this budget line, the resulting change in consumption is called the Slutsky substitution effect.
-The idea is that the consumer is given enough money to purchase her old bundle at the new prices, and her choice changes are seen.

-If instead, a new budget line is found with the slope determined by the new prices but tangent to the indifference curve going through the old bundle, the difference between the new point of tangency and the old bundle is the Hicks substitution effect.
-The idea now is that the consumer is given just enough income to achieve her old utility at the new prices, and how her choice changes is seen.
-The Hicks substitution effect is illustrated in the next section.
+If income is altered in response to the price change such that a new budget line is drawn passing through the old consumption bundle, but with the slope determined by the new prices and the consumer's optimal choice is on this budget line, the resulting change in consumption is called the Slutsky substitution effect.
+The idea: if the consumer is given enough money to purchase his old bundle at the new prices, his choice changes will be seen.
+If instead, a new budget line is drawn with the slope determined by the new prices, tangent to the "indifference curve" going through the old bundle, the difference between the new point of tangency and the old bundle is the Hicks substitution effect.
+The idea: the consumer is given just enough income to achieve his old utility at the new prices, and his choice change is now likewise seen.
+Varian explains the distinction, and describes the Slutsky effect as the primary one.
+(The Hicks substitution effect is illustrated in the next section.)